Skip to content

 Depop at 3.3% plus $0.45 is dramatically cheaper on a straight fee comparison.
 The gap is most visible on higher-priced items where the percentage-based savings compound.
 On a $100 item, Depop fees are roughly $3.75, while Poshmark takes $20.

-The zero-commission structure applies only to US-based sellers.
-Sellers in the UK, Australia, and other markets still pay Depop commission fees that vary by region.
-If you sell from outside the US, check your regional fee schedule because the math changes significantly.
+The zero-commission structure applies to sellers based in the US and UK.
+Sellers outside the UK and US can still pay a 10% Depop selling fee, and processing can vary by region or payment method.
+If you sell outside the US or UK, check your regional fee schedule because the math changes significantly.

-This guide and the FlipCalc Depop calculator focus on the US seller fee structure.
-If you are an international seller comparing platforms, you will need to account for the Depop commission that still applies in your market.
+This guide and the FlipCalc Depop calculator focus on the US dollar seller fee structure.
+UK sellers should use Depop Help for the GBP processing fee, while sellers elsewhere need to account for the Depop commission that still applies in their market.

 Shipping Treatment on Depop